 Search DELAY is configured via the SRCH-GROUP menu.
-Use the key sequence 2.5HG (F)

-2.5HG (ERCH) to access the "SRCH-GROUP" menu.
-Use the ⇔ keys to select the SRCH-GROUP number between 1 and 9.
-2.5HG ↓ five times to display the search environment parameters starting with the DELAY.
+Use the key sequence number between 1 and 9. \mathbb{S} five times to display the search environment parameters starting with the DELAY.

-TASE to toggle the status between 2.0s / HOLD / OFF, the default is 2.0s.
-Use the main dial to increment delay time in 0.1s or the ⇔ keys to increment in 1.0s.
+SHG (SRGH) to access the "SRCH-GROUP" menu.
+Use the ⇔ keys to select the SRCH-GROUP to toggle the status between 2.0s / HOLD / OFF, the default is 2.0s.
+Use the main dial to increment delay time in 0.1s or the \Leftrightarrow keys to increment in 1.0s.

-2.0s The AR8200 will wait the specified time after the squelch closes before resuming search.

-HOLD The AR8200 will stop indefinitely when an active frequency is located, this is very useful when you don't want to miss that once-in-a-lifetime transmission!
+- 2.0s The AR8200 will wait the specified time after the squelch closes before resuming search. - HOLD The AR8200 will stop indefinitely when an active frequency is located, this is very useful when you don't want to miss that once-in-a-lifetime transmission!
 OFF The AR8200 will resume search instantaneously when the squelch closes.

-environment menu.
-Alternatively you may move to the next option (search LEVEL squelch) by pressing the $\mathfrak J$ key.
+• USHGF (ENT) to accept the changes and return to the display prior to accessing the SEARCH environment menu.
+Alternatively you may move to the next option (search LEVEL squelch) by pressing the \$ key.